populse/mia_processes/docs/source/documentation/preprocess/spm/Normalize12.rst

       ex.
 [1, 1, 1]

 - *write_interp  <=> woptions.interp* [#label]_
     This is the method by which the images are sampled when being written in a different space (0 <= a long integer <= 7).

       | \- 0 Nearest neighbour
-      | \- 1 Trilinear
+      | \- 1 Trilinear (OK for PET, realigned fMRI, or segmentations)
       | \- 2 2nd Degree B-spline
       | \-  ...
       | \- 7 7nd Degree B-spline.